azimuttapp/azimutt/libs/aml/docs/v1/README.md

 ## 🔖 Comments

 Having comments on tables and relations can be a great help for people to understand how the database works.
 In AML you can define a *SQL comment* using the `|` symbol at the end of your table or column definition.
-It will be visible directly inside the interface.
+It will be visible directly inside the UI.

 For example: